Peter Joseph Hurth: The Bishop of Dacca

-The next 14 years in Dacca were quiet and uneventful for Bishop Hurth.
-In 1908, he wrote an article in English about his diocese for an American publication, The Catholic Encyclopedia.
-But he was beginning to have problems with his health so, on 15 February 1909, he resigned.
 On the same day, he was appointed as the Titular Bishop of Milopotamus.
 His new title might be in Ancient Greece but he was in good company.
 The previous holder was an Englishman, Nicholas Wiseman, before he became a Cardinal and the first Archbishop of Westminster.

 But Hurth did not forget India.
 In 1911, when he returned to Cincinnati, he was interviewed by a local newspaper.
 When he was asked about India, he said that, since the conditions were changing slowly in India, "it was only a question of time when caste would no longer exist and child marriage would be abolished."
 He was in the city for the 5th National Eucharistic Congress of the Catholic Church of America.